 So maybe it is the food and sweets, and maybe I took the diaper too soon….and maybe both.
 We will never know.
 I just hope the damage is not too big.

-Just for mums with kids who have constipation problems.
 The thing that helps us most often is homemade soup (lots of it) yogurt, lots of fluids and no sweets, and all the junk food.
 And for painful rectum coconut oil is a lifesaver.
 It reduces the pain and eases the act itself.
 It’s no miraculous advice, but it does work.
 And we never drink juices aside from those homemade with real fruit.
 She can drink a glass of Coca-Cola only when is at a birthday party.
 And that way she enjoys it more I believe… LOL.

 THIS TIME I WILL KNOW BETTER